 Types of Web Development

 As soon as you determine which programmer you need in terms of a programming language, it’s high time to clarify what specialization to look for.
-Developers are commonly divided into front-end, back-end, and full-stack coders.
-Back-end specialization presupposes dealing with the core technological processes on the server side of your technology, while front-end development deals with the user interface, layout, and website content.
-If you want an all-in-one solution, then it’s necessary to look for a full-stack developer – an expert able to handle both the user side and the server side of your web resource or app.
+Developers from Jevlix are commonly divided into front-end, back-end, and full-stack coders.
+Back-end specialization presupposes dealing with the core technological processes on the server-side of your technology, while front-end development deals with the user interface, layout, and website content.
+If you want an all-in-one solution, then it’s necessary to look for a full-stack developer – an expert able to handle both the user side and the server-side of your web resource or app.
 However, keep in mind that such professionals are rare and charge higher on average.

 This criterion is of critical importance because it shapes the whole collaboration with your new developer.
 Hiring models are freelancing, in-house recruitment, relocation, outsourcing, and staff augmentation.
 Each of them comes with strong and weak sides and has its peculiarities, so it’s recommended to study each in detail before making the final decision.